techthoughts2/PSGalleryExplorer/docs/Find-PSGModule.md

 ```

 ## DESCRIPTION
-Searches PowerShell Gallery and associated GitHub project dataset for PowerShell modules based on provided criteria.
+Searches PowerShell Gallery for modules and their associated project repositories.
+Results are returned based on provided criteria.
 By default, more common/popular modules and modules made by corporations are excluded.
 This is to aid in discovery of other modules.
 Popular modules and corporation modules can be included in results by specifying the necessary parameter switches.